 Both homeowners and renters policies typically offer personal liability coverage between $100,000 and $500,000.

-What bodily injury covers... and what it doesn’t
+What bodily injury claims cover... and what they don't

 There are a bunch of different sections in your policy explaining, excluding, or trying to define what bodily injury is and how it’s applied under personal liability.

 Here’s the TL;DR of which types of bodily injury claims are covered, and which are not.

 - Physical harm you (or anyone on your policy) are responsible for

 - Bodily injury to you, your family members, and people listed on your policy

 - Communicable viruses, infections, diseases, etc. that you, or others on your policy, give to others

 So, let’s assume you’re living in the city, renting an apartment (and have renters insurance, of course!).
 If you’re sued after your friend cut their hand while making dinner at your place, your policy may just help you cover the costs to get out of this jam.

 There are a few exceptions when it comes to bodily injury that are worth noting.

 - You knowingly put yourself in a dangerous situation (or did something to someone else)